tiprankstipranks

 Natural and Human Disruptions - Risk 1

-Global climate change, including extreme weather conditions, natural disasters, public health issues, or other events beyond our control, as well as related regulations, have adversely affected, and could in the future adversely affect, our business.
+Climate change, natural disasters, public health issues, or other events beyond our control, as well as related regulations, have adversely affected, and could in the future adversely affect, our business.

-Natural disasters or other catastrophic events, including the effects of global climate change and a pandemic, may damage or disrupt our operations, international markets, and the global economy.
-Our operations are subject to interruption from extreme weather events, power shortages, pandemics, terrorism, political instability, telecommunications failure, cyber-attacks, war, and other events beyond our control.
-Although we maintain disaster recovery plans, such events could disrupt our operations or those of our independent manufacturers, suppliers and customers, including through the inability of personnel to work, destruction of facilities, loss of life, and adverse effects on supply chains, power, infrastructure and the integrity of IT systems, all of which could materially increase our costs and expenses, delay or decrease sales, and disrupt our ability to maintain business continuity.
-We could incur significant capital expenditures and other costs to improve the climate-related resiliency of our infrastructure and otherwise prepare for, respond to, and mitigate the effects of climate change, including compliance with evolving, and at times inconsistent, country specific laws and regulations.
-We could also experience increased costs for energy, production, transportation, raw and other materials, as well as higher insurance premiums and deductibles, which could adversely affect our operations.
+Natural disasters or other catastrophic events, including the effects of climate change or a pandemic, may damage or disrupt our operations, international markets, and the global economy.
+Our operations are subject to interruption from extreme weather events, power shortages, pandemics, terrorism, political instability, telecommunications failures, cyber-attacks, war, and other events beyond our control.
+Although we maintain disaster recovery plans, such events could disrupt our operations, including through the inability of talent to work, loss of life, and adverse effects on supply chains, power, infrastructure and the integrity of IT systems, any of which could materially increase our costs and expenses, decrease sales, and disrupt our business continuity.
+We could incur significant capital expenditures and other costs to improve the climate-related resiliency of our infrastructure and otherwise prepare for, respond to, and mitigate the effects of climate change, including compliance with evolving, and at times inconsistent, laws and regulations.
+We could also experience increased costs for energy,production, transportation, raw and other materials, as well as higher insurance premiums and deductibles, which could adversely affect our operations.
 Our insurance may not be sufficient to cover losses that we may sustain.
-A significant natural disaster or other event that disrupts our operations or those of our partners or customers could have a material adverse effect on our business, results of operations and financial condition.
+Any event that disrupts our operations or those of our partners or customers could have a material adverse effect on our business, results of operations and financial condition.
 Any assessment of the potential impact of future climate change legislation, regulations, or industry standards, as well as any international treaties and accords, is uncertain given the wide scope of potential regulatory change in the countries in which we operate.
-These events could also adversely affect the supply of raw materials, including sheepskin and leather, which are key resources in the production of our products, disrupt the operation of our supply chain and the productivity of our contract manufacturers, increase our production costs, impose capacity restraints, and affect the types of products that consumers purchase.
-If consumers increasingly adopt plant-based diets for personal reasons, this could reduce the supply of sheep for the meat industry, and in turn, hinder our ability to source sufficient sheepskin for our products.
-Further, public health issues and related regulatory responses, including a pandemic, may reduce demand for certain products, deteriorate our ability, or the ability of our customers, to operate in affected regions, and result in the failure of key business partners to provide services for our efficient operations, including the inability of our manufacturers or third-party distributors to timely fulfill their obligations to us, any of which would adversely affect our business, results of operations and financial condition.
+These events could also adversely affect the supply of raw materials, including sheepskin and leather, disrupt the operation of our supply chain and the productivity of our contract manufacturers, increase our production costs, impose capacity restraints, and affect the types of products consumers purchase.
+Further, public health issues and related regulatory responses may reduce demand for certain products, deteriorate our ability, or the ability of our customers, to operate in affected regions, and result in the failure of key business partners to provide services for our efficient operations, including the inability of our manufacturers or third-party distributors to timely fulfill their obligations to us, any of which would adversely affect our business, results of operations and financial condition.

 Capital Markets1 | 3.7%